margorpproject/Tutorial/MySQL/mysql.md

 ### 21. Looping

+change default delimiter from ";" to "$$", so you can use ";" in your code without exit the program.
 > DELIMITER $$

+make sure you have deleted the procedure before you create a new one
 > DROP PROCEDURE IF EXISTS test_while_loop$$

 > CREATE PROCEDURE test_while_loop()

+start your program
 > BEGIN

 > DECLARE i INT;